-- Alignment of the proposed budget with proposed project activities. - Total cost of the project relative to the perceived benefit (cost effectiveness). - · Appropriateness of the budget relative to the level of effort. - .
-Use of existing resources to conserve costs.
+- Alignment of the proposed budget with proposed project activities. - Appropriateness of the budget relative to the level of effort. - Use of existing resources to conserve costs.

 Other Review Criteria/Factors

 Other important considerations for NIJ include geographic diversity, strategic priorities (specifically including, but not limited to, those priority areas already mentioned, if applicable), available funding, past performance, and the extent to which the Budget Web-Based Form accurately explains project costs that are reasonable, necessary, and otherwise allowable under federal law and applicable federal cost principles.